Start: Oviedo End: Santiago de Compostela

 Villages along the way: Obona, Lavadoiro Pass, Pola de Allande

-Villages along the way: Puerto del Palo, Lake Grandas, Grandas de Salime, Puerto del Acebo, Fonsagrada
+Villages along the way: Berducedo, Grandas de Salime, Fonsagrada

 Once you cycle into Galicia, you leave the steep ascents and mountainous areas behind, moving into a gentle rural landscape, dotted with picturesque hamlets.
 This easier riding will allow you to truly enjoy the Galician countryside, with exquisite traditional architecture such as the ‘Pazos’ and ‘Casas Grandes’, well-preserved country homes on large estates, all impressive buildings in stone and wood.
 At the end of the day, Lugo awaits with its Roman walls (3rd century) and many interesting buildings to be visited in the old town secluded inside these walls.
 Outside the walls, there are Roman baths at the natural hot springs on the banks of the River Miño.
 Accommodation at a 3-star hotel in historical centre of Lugo.

 Note: if you want to shorten the stage, you can ask for an extra night in O Cádavo, after 28 km and 1400 m ascent.
 The next day the route is only 30 km (between Cádavo and Lugo) so you have more time to visit Lugo in the afternoon.

 Challenge: MTB: 54 km, 1150 m ascent

 You might have some time to visit the major monuments in Lugo, and maybe do some shopping, before you get back on your bike today.
 From Lugo onward, the Camino Primitivo merges with the more recent, but more popular French Route, somewhere between Palas de Rei and Melide, the quiet lanes and path get busier and you will feel a stronger "pilgrim atmosphere" from here.